JamesAmato/cmb-ml/README.md

   - [ ] Train TQDM should update loss inline
   - [ ] Namer set_contexts should take kwargs instead of a dictionary
   - [ ] Rethink dataset creation (currently within each split using template)
+  - [ ] Easier scenario overrides for, e.g., fewer detectors (do other use cases exist?
+If not, just... do it; no need for a fancy solution.)
+  - [ ] Easy way to run multiple things on the same simulation dataset into different folders (just document HOW, no need for a fancy interface)
 ## Documentation

 - [ ] Citations/references for CMBNNCS, Petroff, PyILC, PySM3, CMB Summer Camp